shaps80/InkKit/README.md

 func boundsForCell(col:row:) -> CGRect
 ```

-A `Table` is a really great way for laying out your drawing without having to think about placement, rect translations, etc...
+A `Grid` is a really great way for laying out your drawing without having to think about placement, rect translations, etc...

 I use them often for layout only, but sometimes its useful to be able to render them as well (like in the included demo).